royratcliffe/ActiveResourceKit/README.md

 Run tests by selecting either the ActiveResourceKitFramework or ActiveResourceKitLibrary targets.
 Selecting Run » Tests (Cmd+U shortcut) launches the tests.

 In the background, the schemes run a Thin server.
 This assumes that you do not already have a Thin server up and running for the Rails test application.
-If you do have a server already running, the tests terminate the current instance in order to set up and prime the fixtures, before launching a new server instance.
+If you do have a server already running in the background, the tests terminate the current background instance in order to set up and prime the fixtures, before launching a new server instance.
 This happens quite quickly; Thin is a fast-loading web server.

 ### Viewing the Test Server Log